Finesse Weapons 5e (Updated for 2024 Rules)

 Rogues

-If you want your rogue to be in melee, finesse weapons are all but required to activate your Sneak Attack ability.
-When considering your choice of weapon, rapiers can do the most damage (1d8), but they can’t be dual-wielded because they don’t have the light property.
-Instead, you could wield a shortsword and dagger so you can use your offhand attack to attack with your bonus action to deal more damage and hopefully land your Sneak Attack more consistently.
+If you want your rogue to be in melee, Finesse weapons are all but required to activate your Sneak Attack ability.
+When considering your choice of weapon, Rapiers can do the most damage (1d8), but they can’t be dual-wielded because they don’t have the Light property.
+Instead, you could wield a Shortsword in your main hand and a Scimitar so you can use your offhand attack.

 Bards

-Valor and Swords bards are likely to stack into DEX as they only get light and medium armor proficiencies.
-This means that their DEX score affects their AC, so they might as well pump it and use it for attacks and damage as well.
+Valor and Swords bards are likely to stack into Dexterity as they only get light and medium armor proficiencies.
+This means that their Dexterity score affects their AC, so they might as well pump it and use it for attacks and damage as well.
+They don’t get access to the Weapon Mastery feature without a multiclass, so they’re better off to stick to a Rapier to keep their Bonus Action free.

 Fighters